YoMIS – Style Sheet

 Images/Figures

-For every article, you could use up to two color images and three monochrome images (up to five in total).
+For every article, you can use up to two color images and three monochrome images (up to five in total).

-Images or tables that are to be included in your text should be sent as separate files.
-Instead, insert a number where it should appear and include this number to the name of the image or table.
+Images or tables should be sent as separate files.
+Insert a number where it should appear and include this number to the name of the image or table.

 Common file formats for images are jpg or tif.